-If you haven’t contacted us already with your needs, please do so immediately.
-Email firstname.lastname@example.org with the subject line “Access Request” so that we can accommodate your needs and help you plan for three unforgettable days of music, friends, and summer vibes.
+If you haven’t contacted us already with your requests, please do by emailing email@example.com.
+We’re here to accommodate your needs and help you plan for three unforgettable days of music, friends, and summer vibes.

-Accessible parking is available for those with a verified ADA placard or license plate.
+Accessible parking is available for those with a valid, government issued ADA placard or license plate.
 The person to whom the placard or plate is issued must be present in the vehicle as a driver or passenger.

-Preferred Camping locations are available for those with Accessibility needs.
+Accessible camping is available for those with mobility impairments.
 Campsites include close access to paths, entrances, exits, shuttles, accessible restrooms, and accessible showers.

 The Accessibility Center opens daily when the festival gates open and closes after nightly exodus.